d2l-ai/d2l-en/chapter_introduction/intro.md

 In the case of animal classification, it might not be so bad to mistake a poodle for a schnauzer, but our model would pay a huge penalty if it confused a poodle for a dinosaur.
-What hierarchy is relevant might depend on how you plan to use the model.
+Which hierarchy is relevant might depend on how you plan to use the model.
 For example, rattle snakes and garter snakes might be close on the phylogenetic tree, but mistaking a rattler for a garter could be deadly.